Creating Content that Impacts

 Quora

 Quora is a personal favorite that I’m going to share really just to help you think outside the box.
-At the end of the day of course, this list could be endless and I can’t possibly explain how to share everywhere, so having touched on the big ones, let’s look at something unusual like a Question and Answer platform.
+At the end of the day of course, this list could be endless, and I can’t possibly explain how to share everywhere, so having touched on the big ones, let’s look at something unusual like a Question-and-Answer platform.

 Are there ANY questions related to what you’ve covered in your article?
 Have you answered them?